 Synonyms for the term “buddy” includes words like “amigo,” “chum” and “confidante.”
 Although you won’t find it listed in the Merriam-Webster dictionary, if you are a fan of a specific breed of sporting dog then the canine equivalent of “buddy” consists of two words: Boykin Spaniel.
-And on September 1, these special dogs will be celebrated with their own special pet holiday: Boykin Spaniel Day.
+And every year, these special dogs are celebrated with their own special pet holiday: Boykin Spaniel Day.

 In celebration of Boykin Spaniel Day, we’ve tracked down a few fun facts about the breed:

 Representing the state of their origin, in 1985 the Boykin Spaniel was declared the official dog of South Carolina.

 Although the word Boykin means “a little boy,” the breed’s name actually derives from avid sportsman who developed this particular spaniel, L.W.
 “Whit” Boykin.

 Originally bred as hunting dogs, the Boykin personality is a balance between effervescent (the breed’s enthusiasm for energetic activities would make a good fit for families who love the outdoors) and serene, with their tranquil temperament making them easily adaptable to indoor life.
 (As with all dogs, a Boykin Spaniel’s behavior–and the fun you’ll enjoy sharing with them–would benefit from training.)

 The inspiration for the breed was a stray Spaniel mix named Dumpy.

 Celebrating dogs who have carved out a special place in the hearts of animal lovers, the South Carolina city of Camden invites visitors to embark on a hunt to find 11 bronze likenesses of the Boykin Spaniel that are hidden in plain sight in the community’s downtown area.